godak9/Final_Project/README.md

 - Eric Bartlow
 - Florian Boyaka

+## Selected Topic
+Experiencing a shark bite is considered a random occurrence [and, unfortunately, not often explainable](https://stories.uq.edu.au/contact-magazine/2019/fear-versus-reality/index.html).
+We want to dive deeper into the randomness of shark bites and explore the possibility of predicting shark bite fatalities by using extracted global shark bite data and creating classifier models.
+Are certain features invovlved in a shark bite situation associated with more fatality?

+Using Python's Scikit-learn library we created various machine learning models to explore predicting scenarios where a shark bite is fatal.
+We extracted data for the machine learning models from the Shark Research Institute's website and put it through extensive preprocessing and cleaning by way of curated categorization.
+The transformed data was hosted as a database and accessed using SQL Alchemy.

+Finally, we used Tableau to create data visualizations and a dashboard to explore the data trends in connection to feature importances of the machine learning model.

+### Highlight of Technologies Used
+- Python 3.7, Jupyter Notebook 1.0
+  - pandas 1.4.2
+  - scikit-learn 1.0
+- SQL, pgAdmin 4
+  - psycopg2 2.9.5
+  - sqlalchemy 1.4

 ## Accessing Associated Project Presentations
 - [Slideshow presentation](https://docs.google.com/presentation/d/1D5jMEY6qLNIQtL0yeWbthlBPU3TV16M7XuY5U8JGtFo/edit#slide=id.p) containing a description of the project process and in depth project insights.
 - [Tableau story of exploratory analysis](https://public.tableau.com/app/profile/gabrijela.odak/viz/SharkBiteExploratoryAnalysis/ExploratoryAnalysis).